 I read in an article from 1984 that when Ármúli street was being built, the electricians Haukur Þorsteinsson and Ólafur Sveinsson erected a building for their electrical appliance services, Raftækjavinnustofa Hauks og Ólafs, at Ármúli 14.

-The smallest rock was removed, but as they were trying to lift one of the bigger rocks the crane almost fell to its side, and this happened repeatedly.
-The man started having bad dreams at night and ended up giving up on his plans of building on this plot.
+The smallest rock was removed, but as they tried to lift one of the larger rocks, the crane almost fell over, and this happened repeatedly.
+The man started having bad dreams at night and eventually gave up his plans to build on this plot.

 Until April 2022, when all the vegetation and the tree were gone!

-From my house, there is a shortcut I take via Síðumúli which passes straight by the rock.
-So I go there often and greet the rock dweller every time I pass the rock - and take a couple of photos.
+From my house, I take a shortcut via Síðumúli that passes straight by the rock.
+So I go there often, greet the rock dweller every time I pass by, and take a couple of photos.

-I was quite startled when I, in April 2022, saw that the trees and all vegetation by the rock had been removed, even the stones that surrounded it!
+I was pretty startled when, in April 2022, I saw that the trees and all vegetation by the rock had been removed, even the stones that surrounded it!
 What is happening?

-Are they planning on removing the rock after 80 years to get more parking spaces?
+Are they planning to remove the enchanted rock after 80 years to create more parking spaces?

-I hope not as now we know that there is more to the rock than meets the eye.
+I hope not, as we now know there is more to the rock than meets the eye.

 I had wanted to write about this rock for the longest time, or ever since I read Árni Óla's book.
 But somehow it always got delayed.
-But now that I see that it is being tampered with I feel that I must write about the hidden man living in the rock.
+But now that I see that it is being tampered with, I feel obligated to write about the hidden man living in the rock.

-Since I wrote my article I have noticed some small items which people have left on top of the rock, like coins, an energy stone, a small bell, and yellow roses.
+Since I wrote my article, I have noticed some small items people have left on top of the rock, such as coins, an energy stone, a small bell, and yellow roses.

 Coins and yellow roses on the elf rock